 There is also a requirement that for transport and roading, for Council to receive funding from Waka Kotahi NZTA, Council must have an approved in-house professional business unit.

-Assumptions are that staffing and engineering requirements remain at levels required to deliver the activity in the AP.
+That staffing and engineering requirements remain at levels required to deliver the activity in the AP.

 There are no negative effects.